“Oh, I would love for my kids to learn Spanish. Your kids are so lucky!”

 Pick a certain time during the week (maybe dinnertime on Thursday nights), where the whole family is specifically trying to practice what they’re learning.
 It could mean saying please, pass me, and thank you in Spanish, and using the food terms you know.
 Don’t wait to use Spanish because you aren’t fluent!
 Use what you know.

 Kids learn best when using real objects.
 If you are learning fruit, practice with the real thing.
 Another way to use props is to get a new stuffed animal or puppet, and introduce it as a Spanish-speaking ________.
-As part of your school routine, you could pull the animal or puppet out and practice some phrases and greetings, which sets the habit of daily language practice.
+Have conversation or puppet play this way.
 This can sometimes help with a resistant learner or shy student who would rather act out speaking Spanish than speaking it directly.

 Use free apps and websites to learn and practice.
-DuoLingo App is more for older students who can read.
-It’s perfect for busy adults, in case you want to stay one step ahead of the kids!
-I think this is the best one out there.
-I have also put together a giant list of videos, websites, and online resources for both children.
+DuoLingo App is great for older students who can read and perfect for busy adults, in case you want to stay one step ahead!
+I’ve collected lists offree online Spanish resources for kids, free online Spanish resources for older students and adults.

 So far I have created three units in a series I names Español in the Jungle (I set the characters and stories in the Amazon rainforest).
-All are free, and Unit 1 begins with the very basics, and is a little bare-bones, but by Unit 3 there are 20 pages of vocabulary, games, printables, and scripts.
 I designed these for parents (homeschoolers or families supplementing school) who are not native speakers, but remember a bit of high school Spanish or are willing to do a little prep of their own.
 Remember, speaking a foreign language is good for us adults too!

 9. How to Teach Your Kids Spanish at Home: Make a Notebook